Welcome to our best ever California Road Trip itinerary for families with kids!

 For $10, you can drive along the coastal road, enjoying the views.
 Don’t miss the chance to watch the sunset at Pebble Beach – it’s nothing short of spectacular.
 Top tip – if you book accommodation on 17-mile-drive, you will get to drive the route for free!
 (Just swing into the “residents” lane when you approach the entrance gate.

-Carmel is a short drive from Monterey – and you’ll cross the famous Bixby Bridge (above).
+Carmel is a short drive from Monterey – and you’ll cross the famous Bixby Bridge (above), as seen in Pretty Little Lies.
 Our favourite things to do here are visit the world-famous Monterey Bay Aquarium, and the gorgeous beach at Lovers Point Park.
 Check out this post for more ideas of things to do with kids in this area.

 Big Sur and Highway One (Suggested: 3 Days)